deeperdolphin/papers/spectrum.md

 1) Layer-wise learning rate scheduling based on SNR: Since Spectrum identifies the most informative layers, it could potentially benefit from assigning higher learning rates to these layers during training.
 Exploring adaptive learning rate schedules that leverage SNR could further improve convergence speed.

+2) Dynamic SNR scanning and targeting during training: While outside the scope of this paper - we're experimenting with rescanning the model in between each epoch and retargeting layers for subsequent epochs.

-2) SNR-guided pruning during training: In addition to selecting layers to train, SNR could also be used to identify parameters to prune within each layer.
+3) SNR-guided pruning during training: In addition to selecting layers to train, SNR could also be used to identify parameters to prune within each layer.
 Combining Spectrum with dynamic pruning techniques could lead to even more compact and efficient models.

-3) Spectrum for domain adaptation and transfer learning: Spectrum's ability to quickly adapt a pretrained model with limited computational resources makes it well-suited for domain adaptation and transfer learning scenarios.
+4) Spectrum for domain adaptation and transfer learning: Spectrum's ability to quickly adapt a pretrained model with limited computational resources makes it well-suited for domain adaptation and transfer learning scenarios.
 Investigating Spectrum's performance on these tasks is an important direction for future research.

-4) Scaling up Spectrum to larger models and datasets: While we focused on relatively small models (< 9B parameters) in this work, we show real world examples of how we've used Spectrum to train our Dolphin family of LLMs.
-Scaling beyond the ~140B parameter model sizes while maintaining efficiensy is an exciting area of research.
+5) Scaling up Spectrum to larger models and datasets: While we focused on relatively small models (< 9B parameters) in this work, we show real world examples of how we've used Spectrum to train our Dolphin family of LLMs.
+Scaling beyond ~140B parameter model sizes while maintaining efficiency is an exciting area of research.

-5) Applying Spectrum to other modalities: Although we focused on language modeling in this paper, the core ideas behind Spectrum are model-agnostic.
+6) Applying Spectrum to other modalities: Although we focused on language modeling in this paper, the core ideas behind Spectrum are model-agnostic.
 Exploring how Spectrum can be adapted to other domains like computer vision and speech recognition is a promising avenue for future work.